Pega88/chainlink-gcp/README.md

 ```

 ### 3. Create Service Account with required access in Google Cloud Platform
 We'll now prepare our Google Cloud Platform (GCP) environment.
-Don't worry if you don't see output for a while, these steps will take a few minutes.
+Don't worry if you don't see output for a while, **these steps will take a few minutes**.
 ```bash
 #enable the required API Services
 gcloud services enable compute.googleapis.com --project $PROJECT_ID